< Go to Backpacking Packs - Men's

 Features and Ease of Use

-The Altra 65 offers one of the better adjustment systems currently available on the market.
-Arc'teryx calls it their Gridlock system, which allows the shoulder straps to be tailor fit vertically or laterally, depending on a user's body type.
+The Bora features one of the best adjustment systems we've ever tested; it proved to be extremely effective at fine-tuning the fit to each individual user.
+Arc'teryx calls their adjustment system the gridlock system, which allows the shoulder straps to be tailor fit to the wearer both vertically and laterally, depending on a user's body type.
 Our review staff loved this system for how effectively the pack was able to adjust to all of our testers.
+The Bora took home a near perfect 9 out of 10 in this category, bested only by the Osprey Volt 60.

-For total adjustment ability, the Altra offered a comparable amount of vertical adjustment to the Osprey Aether and the Osprey Atmos 65, but more than the Gregory Baltoro.
-It also features horizontal adjustment (moving the shoulder straps outward or inward depending on comfort, shoulder width, etc) - something that none of the previously mentioned packs were able to do.
+For total adjustment range, the Bora offered a comparable amount of vertical adjustment to the Osprey Aether and the Osprey Atmos 65 (3.5-4" of adjustment), but more than the Gregory Baltoro 65 which only features two pivoting shoulder straps points.
+While the Baltoro offers some automatic lateral adjustment (which could function better), the Bora, unlike any of the Osprey models, also features horizontal adjustment (moving the shoulder straps outward or inward depending on comfort, shoulder width, etc.) - something that few other contenders were are able to do.

 — Ian Nicholson